ManticoreGamesInc/platform-documentation/src/getting_started/other_engines.md

 end)
 ```

-Would look something like this in CORE:
+Would look something like this in Core:

 ```lua
 groupFrame.GROUP_ROSTER_UPDATE:Connect(GroupRosterUpdate)